William Wilfred Campbell: Life

-Living in Ottawa, Campbell became acquainted with Archibald Lampman—his next door neighbor at one time—and through him with Duncan Campbell Scott.
+Living in Ottawa, Campbell became acquainted with Archibald Lampman—his next door neighbour at one time—and through him with Duncan Campbell Scott.
 In February 1892, Campbell, Lampman, and Scott began writing a column of literary essays and criticism called "At the Mermaid Inn" for The Globe.
 As Lampman wrote to a friend:

 Campbell is deplorably poor....
 Partly in order to help his pockets a little Mr. Scott and I decided to see if we could get the Toronto Globe to give us space for a couple of columns of paragraphs & short articles, at whatever pay we could get for them.
 They agreed to it; and Campbell, Scott and I have been carrying on the thing for several weeks now.

 The column ran only until July 1893.
 Lampman and Scott found it difficult to "keep a rein on Campbell's frank expression of his heterodox opinions."
 Readers of The Globe reacted negatively when Campbell presented the history of the cross as a mythic symbol.
 His apology for "overestimating their intellectual capacities" did little to resolve the controversy.

 In the 20th century, Campbell became a strong advocate of British imperialism, for example telling Toronto's Empire Club in 1904 that Canada's only choice lay "between two different imperialisms, that of Britain and that of the Imperial Commonwealth to the south."
 It was the principles of Imperialist that guided his work in Poems of loyalty by British and Canadian authors (London, 1913) and for The Oxford Book of Canadian Verse (Toronto, 1913).

 As editor of The Oxford book of Canadian Verse, Campbell devoted more pages to his own poetry than to others'.
 But by choosing mostly from his longer work—including an excerpt from Mordred (one of his verse dramas)—he did not choose his best work.
 In contrast, the poems he selected from his fellow Confederation Poets reflected some of their best work.

 Campbell was transferred to the Dominion Archives in 1909.
 In 1915 he moved his family to an old stone farmhouse on the outskirts of Ottawa, which he named "Kilmorie".
 He died of pneumonia on New Year's morning, 1918.
 He was buried in Ottawa's Beechwood Cemetery.